-- Business Planning ensures that PIRSA Fisheries and Aquaculture has a vision, actions and goals that are consistent with the broader PIRSA direction, industry expectations, and Strategic Planning for South Australia that supports growth and innovation for the state's aquaculture industry. - PIRSA Fisheries and Aquaculture activities are aligned to the Strategic Planning for SA and PIRSA Strategic Directions, where appropriate.
+Business Planning ensures that PIRSA Fisheries and Aquaculture has a vision, actions and goals that are consistent with the broader PIRSA direction, industry expectations, and the Strategic Planning for South Australia and supports the growth and innovation for the state's aquaculture industry.

+PIRSA Fisheries and Aquaculture activities are aligned to the Strategic Planning for SA and PIRSA Strategic Directions, where appropriate.